Vish Dhamija

+Dhamija's stories have been published in India (Pan Macmillan, Harper Collins, Srishti Publishers), in the United States (Blackstone, Tantor Media) and in France (Mera Éditions).

+In March 2024, Amazon India announced that Bhumi Pedenkar would play Vish Dhamija's fictional DCP Rita Ferreira, based on his bestselling book, Bhendi Bazaar.

 Early life

 Dhamija grew up in Ajmer, Rajasthan, where he spent the first twenty years of his life.
 He attended St. Anselm's School, a convent school in Ajmer.
-He earned his B. Com from Government College, Ajmer.
-Dhamija dropped out of law school after his first year, and then attended Jodhpur University for a degree in Management.
+He earned his B.Com. from Government College, Ajmer.
+Dhamija dropped out of law school after his first year, and then attended Jodhpur University for a degree in management.
 After a few years of working in the corporate world in India, he left for Manchester Business School in the UK for an MBA in Marketing and Strategy.

 In school, Dhamija was very active in literary and stage activities.
 He was the President of the school's Literary Society.

 Writing career

-Dhamija's first book, Nothing Lasts Forever, a crime thriller was published in 2010 by Srishti Publishers; it was long-listed for "Vodafone-Crossword Book Award 2011.".
+Dhamija's first book, Nothing Lasts Forever, a crime thriller was published in 2010 by Srishti Publishers; it was long-listed for "Vodafone-Crossword Book Award 2011".

-Bhendi Bazaar, Dhamija's second book, was published in 2014 by Rumour Books, and tells the story of a serial killer and the police officer who attempts to identify the pattern behind the killer's murders before she becomes the next victim.
+Bhendi Bazaar and tells the story of a serial killer and the police officer who attempts to identify the pattern behind the killer's murders before she becomes the next victim.
 The book spent over a year in India's Top 100 list for 'Crime, Thriller, and Mystery', and has been noted for its ingenious plot and rich characters.

 Dhamija has said in interviews that crime fiction, which is mainly what he reads, is the only genre in which he can imagine himself writing for the time being.